-My mechanically restored antique circular sock knitting machines are guaranteed to work properly when they leave my shop.
-I do not re-paint my machines, as I feel it takes away from their historical integrity.
-I will not normally sell a machine without necessary accessories (such as weights and buckles) that may be missing from machines offered on eBay.
+The circular sock knitting machines I sell are guaranteed to work properly when they leave my shop.
+I do not normally re-paint my machines, as I feel it takes away from their historical integrity.

 Learning to use a sock machine happily requires a good bit of patience and perseverance.
 Like any other skill, one must work at it to get good at it.
 Having a machine that is guaranteed to work should help a beginner, who will know that it has been thoroughly tested with knitting and ribbing before it arrives.

-I have worked on most of the common brands of machines, and I usually have machines in various stages of completion.
+I have worked on most of the common brands of machine, and I usually have machines in various stages of completion.
 Feel free to contact me for possible availability.

 Prices vary depending on the number of cylinders and ribber dials that come with a machine, and also on the rarity of a machine.